unocss/unocss/docs/presets/attributify.md

 ## Attributify Mode

-Imagine you have this button using Tailwind's utilities.
+Imagine you have this button using Tailwind CSS's utilities.
 When the list gets longer, it becomes really hard to read and maintain.

 ```html
 <button class="bg-blue-400 hover:bg-blue-500 text-sm text-white font-mono font-light py-2 px-4 rounded border-2 border-blue-200 dark:bg-blue-500 dark:hover:bg-blue-600">